sven-cremer/skinsim-dev/README.md

 - *auto_experimenter*
     - runs auto experimenter (currently no data is saved)

-# Versioning
+### Versioning
 Semantic versioning 2.0.0 is used in SkinSim.
-See : http://semver.org/
+See http://semver.org/

 - Current version : 0.1.0
+- In development  : 0.2.0

-# Release Schedule and Roadmap
+### Release Schedule and Roadmap (OUTDATED)
 A new version of SkinSim will be released 1 month after every major Gazebo release.

 - 2014-09-30 - SkinSim 0.1.0 : Gazebo 4.0 : ROS I